nickbar01234/sorting-algorithms/README.md

 `maximum recursion depth` runtime error.
 The runtime for *quick sort* in this case is $O(n^2)$.

-The fastest algorithm for the sorted input case is *insertion sort*.
-This is because insertion sort is input sensitive.
-So the time complexity in this case would be $O(n)$.
-However, because its runtime is so minimal, it could not be plotted properly on the graph.

-The second fastest algorithm is *Tim sort*, which is a combination of insertion sort and merge sort.
+The fastest algorithm is *Tim sort*, which is a combination of insertion sort and merge sort.
+The second fastest algorithm is *insertion sort*, which is barely seen above the plotted line for *Tim sort* (zoom in for a better view).
+This is because insertion sort is input sensitive, so given a sorted input, it does minimal work.

 *Merge sort*, *heapsort*, and *randomized quick sort* all have neligible differences in runtime.
 It is worth noting that in the worst case, randomized quick sort